What is coaching?

 In 2018, I was selected to participate in the Clore Short Course, a two week leadership development programme in the arts.
 As part of this training, we had an introduction to coaching skills led by Deb Barnard.

 I recognised that I already provided coaching informally, and that a structured coaching approach provided a powerful set of tools to support personal transformation.
 In 2020, I completed the Relational Dynamics 1st coaching course, and qualified as a coach.
 You can read the discourse I submitted as part of my qualification, ‘On coaching, flourishing and transformation’.
-I’m now applying to be a member of the Association of Coaches.

-At the start of the Coronavirus crisis, I provided free coaching to creative freelancers and artists, to support my community during a time of enormous change and stress.
+During the Coronavirus crisis, I provided free coaching to creative freelancers and artists, to support my community during a time of enormous change and stress.

 How can I find out more about being coached by you?

 I like to start with an informal, free introductory call.
 Coaching isn’t for everyone and it’s important that you feel comfortable with me as your coach.
 We can also discuss why you are seeking coaching and practicalities such as the length and timing of sessions.
 You also have the opportunity to ask any further questions.
 To arrange a coaching session please email me via firstname.lastname@example.org or call or message me on 07986 823 824

 - Coaching can be offered in person, via video call or over the phone.